bazwilliams/upnp-playlist-service/README.md

 ### Playlists

 GET `/api/playlists` to see a list of all saved playlists.
+GET `/api/playlists?search=[q]` to search for a saved playlist by name

 #### To add currently playling track to a new or existing playlist